Cleavage Changes: Breast Lift, Breast Augmentation or both?

 Breast Uplifting is accomplished using these key Breast Surgery techniques:

-A good breast implant surgery result looks balanced and harmonious with your overall body AND suits your existing breast tissues.
-A lift on it’s own may get you the shape you’re wanting.
+A good breast implant surgery result looks balanced and harmonious with your overall body and suits your existing breast tissues.
+A lift on its own may get you the shape you’re wanting.
 Sometimes however a combined lift with augmentation is desired.

 Some women may need a breast lift as well as implants (and some are on the cusp of needing implants only or implants with a breast lift – or a breast lift alone, to remedy the signs of breast ptosis or droopiness that is common after having children, breastfeeding or simply ageing or weight loss).
+Read more about the Benefits of a Breast lift.

 - Breast Enhancement using a Breast Lift requires intensive planning